Skip to main content

 Depending on the card, a small annual fee may apply for each authorized user.
 This is usually less than the annual fee charged to the primary cardholder.

-Gather the most credit card rewards with your partner
+Earn the most joint credit card rewards with your partner

 Sharing a credit card is also a good way to earn more rewards.
-With both of your purchases generating travel rewards or cash back, you can get rewarded faster.
+With both of your purchases generating travel rewards or cash back, you can get rewarded faster and redeem them for romantic getaways or your next grocery store trip.

 Additional cardholders can also take advantage of the perks that come along with the card.
 You and your partner can share access to bonus features like travel insurance, airport lounge access and extended product warranties.